chainer/chainer/docs/source/tutorial/train_loop.rst

 NOTE
 ____

-Observe that above, we set :attr:`~chainer.optimizers.SGD.lr` to 0.01 in the SGD constructor.
-This value is known as a the "learning rate", one of the most important hyper paremeters that need to be adjusted in order to obtain the best performance.
-The various optimizers may each have differnt hyper-parameters and so be sure to check the documentation for the details.
+In the above example, we set :attr:`~chainer.optimizers.SGD.lr` to 0.01 in the SGD constructor.
+This value is known as a the "learning rate", one of the most important hyper parameters that need to be adjusted in order to obtain the best performance.
+The various optimizers may each have different hyper-parameters and so be sure to check the documentation for the details.

 5. Write the training loop